sohamkamani/sohamkamani.github.io/_posts/2017-08-21-enums-in-javascript.md

 Now, lets look at the case where you have to change the theme of your application based on one of four seasons (summer, winter, autumn, and spring)

-If you come from a background where enums were not used before, you have probably used the hard-coded string method to implement something like this:
+If you come from a background where enums were not used before, you have probably used the hard-coded string method to implement something like this [(try it here)](https://runkit.com/sohamkamani/enums-in-js---hard-coded-strings):

 ```js
 let season = 'summer'